 That’s natural, and you’re not alone.
-In fact, CVI is the leading cause of visual impairment in children in the United States.
-The good news is that it’s possible for your child’s vision to improve with intervention strategies.
+In fact, CVI is the leading cause of childhood blindness and low vision.
+With comprehensive assessment, interventions, and accessible educational programming, kids with CVI can learn to access their world in the way that works best for them.
+Some use visual skills, some use compensatory strategies, and many use both.
 Educators, the medical community and countless parents who have firsthand experience with CVI can support you on this complex journey.

 It helps to have a road map to get started.
 Here are five steps to take after your child has been diagnosed with CVI:

 - Process the diagnosis.
 Being told that your child has CVI will definitely be emotional.
 Give yourself space to process your feelings.
 After all, this wasn’t what you expected.
 It’s completely normal to feel sad, frustrated, confused or upset.
 Remember: This is an ongoing process.
 You don’t need to have all the answers right away, and you’ll probably experience lots of emotions ranging from anger to sadness to hope.
 Yes, there’s plenty of reason for hope.
-Many children with CVI are able to enjoy improved vision with the right support, and we’re here to help you support your child.
+Some children with CVI can improve their functional vision and sensory skills with with the right support, and we’re here to help you support your child.

 - Get CVI collaborative assessments.
 It’s so important to remember that each child experiences CVI in his or her own way.
-Your child’s intervention plan should be tailored to his or her unique needs, centered around the question: How can functional vision skills improve?
-Happily, kids with CVI can build new neural networks through adaptations and instruction, leading to better visual functioning.
+Your child’s intervention plan should be tailored to his or her unique needs, centered around the question: How can functional vision and sensory skills improve?
+For some, kids with CVI can build new neural networks through adaptations and instruction, leading to better-improved access to their world using both visual and sensory skills.
 These key assessments can help:

 - CVI Comprehensive Evaluations: The comprehensive evaluation of the impact of CVI is conducted by a teacher with training in the unique visual behaviors of CVI.
 Perkins School for the Blind offers independent evaluations for families and school districts.
 Learn more about CVI assessments.